insideout10/wordlift-docs/docs/analysis.rst

 .. image:: /images/wordlift-content-analysis-results.png

-Entities being recognised are highlighted with a black underlyning.
+Entities being recognised are highlighted with a black underline.

 .. note::